Saint David: Veneration

 David was officially recognised at the Holy See by Pope Callixtus II in 1120, thanks to the work of Bernard, Bishop of St David's.
 Music for his Liturgy of the Hours has been edited by O. T. Edwards in Matins, Lauds and Vespers for St David's Day: the Medieval Office of the Welsh Patron Saint in National Library of Wales MS 20541 E (Cambridge, 1990).
 David was also canonized by the Eastern Orthodox Church at an unknown date.

 Over 50 churches in South Wales were dedicated to him in pre-Reformation days.
+There is currently a St. David's Church in Baltimore, Maryland, and one near Wayne Pennsylvania.

 In the 2004 edition of the Roman Martyrology, David is listed under 1 March with the Latin name Dávus.
 He is recognised as bishop of Menevia in Wales who governed his monastery following the example of the Eastern Fathers.
 Through his leadership, many monks went forth to evangelise Wales, Ireland, Cornwall and Armorica (Brittany and surrounding provinces).

 The restored Shrine of Saint David was unveiled and rededicated by the Right Reverend Wyn Evans, Bishop of St David's, at a Choral Eucharist on Saint David's Day, 2012.

 A broadside ballad published around 1630 claimed that the Welsh wore a leek in their hats to commemorate a battle fought on St David's Day.
 So as to recognise friend from foe, the Welsh had pulled up leeks from a garden and put them in their hats, before going on to win the battle.

 Saint David is usually represented standing on a hill with a dove on his shoulder.

 David is remembered in the Church of England with a Lesser Festival and on the Episcopal Church liturgical calendar on 1 March.